aaaahn/dialsim/cypress/README-testing.md

 ## Running Cypress Tests Manually

-1. Launch Github Codespaces Development Environment
+1. Launch Codespaces

-This project uses a pre-configured GitHub Codespaces development environment customized for `Node.js` coding and testing.
-Open the Codespaces in your browser through these [instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/opening-an-existing-codespace).
-The Codespaces environment comes preinstalled with `Node.js`, `npm`, and `Visual Studio Code`.
-This provides everything you need for development without any local setup.
-The cloud-based IDE allows you to instantly test and run the `Node.js` application right from the browser.
+This project is set up with a GitHub Codespaces environment tailored for `Node.js` development.
+To access it, simply [follow these instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/) to open Codespaces in your browser.
+The environment is already equipped with `Node.js`, `npm`, and `Visual Studio Code`, eliminating the need for local setup.
+With this cloud-based IDE, you can immediately run and test the Dialsim application directly in your browser.

-2. Start the Dialsim Web App:
+2. Start the Dialsim Web App

 ```
 @aaaahn ➜ /workspaces/dialsim (main) $ npm run start